 Tips & Tricks

-- Don’t delay making the cinnamon-sugar mixture for later.
-It’s best to prepare it early on so you can coat the churros right after cooking.
+- Make the cinnamon-sugar mixture first.
+That way, you can coat the churros right after cooking.
 The hotter the churros, the better the mixture sticks to them.

-- Make sure your oil is just the right level of hot.
+- Ensure your oil is the right temperature.
 If it’s too hot, your churros will turn black in an instant.
-Adjust the heat settings from time to time to keep the temperature consistent.
-Best to use a cooking thermometer to ensure you have the right temperature.
+Adjust the heat settings as needed to keep the temperature consistent.
+Use a cooking thermometer to be sure.

-- You can still make churros successfully even if you don’t have a cooking thermometer, you’ll just have to be more vigilant.
+- No cooking thermometer?
 Check the temperature by putting a small chunk of batter into the oil.
 If it sizzles the moment it touches the oil, you’re ready.
 But, if it smokes right away, the oil is way too hot.

 - Don’t save them for tomorrow!
-Churros should be eaten within the same day, otherwise, they’ll lose their crispiness.
+You should eat churros the same day they’re cooked.
+Otherwise, they’ll lose their crispiness.